The High Sparrow: How he is Uncelebrated and Still a Great Character

 The Sparrow’s disposition is challenged multiple times by more powerful lords including Cersei’s brother/lover and head of the Kings Guard, Jamie Lannister, and the Tyrell matriarch herself, Queen Olenna Tyrell when she tries to blackmail him into releasing her children.
 The latter being the most revealing because the grandmother of the queen had a reputation for being strong-willed and possessing perceptive sense of people and little tolerance to play their games.
 She naturally suspects High Sparrow being yet another player who just happen to make the mistake of crossing her.
 Yet like Cersei and Jaime before her, High Sparrow doesn't rise to taunts or insults.
 He doesn't threaten them with acts of violence or use any backroom deals to silence them.

 He stands his ground, stating simple yet revealing truths about each of his challengers, seemingly daring them to act on their threats to his person and challenging their public face of integrity.
 None of them ever do and it is not until a recently-released Cersei finally gets the upper hand on the defacto ruler of King’s Landing by blowing him and all of her political rivals straight to hell in the Sept of Baelor.
-Even this victory though was less Cersei’s own intelligence but rather the High Sparrow finally falling victim to a trait that King’s Landing was infamous for: deceiving its rulers into thinking they had become untouchable and dropping their guard.
+Even this victory though was less Cersei’s own intelligence and rather the High Sparrow finally falling victim to a trait that King’s Landing was infamous for: deceiving its rulers into thinking they had become untouchable and dropping their guard.

 "He was a blend of the two sides of the series that were pitted against each others: ethics and practicality."